neni/NeniPhptalBundle/README.markdown

 ### 2. Install PHPTal

 if PHPTal is not installed

         $ git svn clone https://svn.motion-twin.com/phptal/trunk vendor/Phptal-svn
 (if you using git for your project, ignore "vendor/Phptal-svn/*")

 and add set_include_path in file "app/autoload.php"

        set_include_path(get_include_path().':'.__DIR__. '/../vendor/Phptal-svn/classes/');

-it is not possibloe to add a SVN repository as submodule (or I do not know how to make this).
+it is not possible to add a SVN repository as submodule (or I do not know how to make this).

 ### 3. Add the bundle to your application kernel:

 add in file "app/autoload.php"

         $loader->registerNamespaces(array(
              // ...
         '    Neni' => __DIR__.'/../src',